M4CTAVICH/M4CTAVICH/README.md

-## Hello 👋
+## Hello there 👋

 **Computer Science student**

-I am Computer Science Student in USTHB currently learning various contents but more focused on software development.
+I am Messaoud a Computer Science Student in USTHB currently learning various contents but more focused on software development.

 ### Languages & tools